lhtreis/House_Rocket/README.md

 - Heroku

 <b>- Final product?</b>
-Interactive Dashboard which can be virtual acessed from anywhere.
+Interactive Dashboard which can be virtual accessed from anywhere.
 Um Dashboard interativo que pode ser acessado virtualmente de qualquer local

 ## 6.0 Conclusion

-This project possibilited the learn and the experience of some process and tools, like: exploratory data analisys, data app criation using Streamlit and online deploy with Heroku and some Machine Learning algorithms implementation.
+This project made it possible to learn and experience some tools and processes, such as: exploratory data analisys, data app criation using Streamlit and online availability with Heroku, and some Machine Learning algorithms implementation.

-Este projeto possibilitou o aprender e o experienciar de algumas ferramentas e processos, como: análise exploratória de dados, criação de um data app através do Streamlit e disponibilização online pelo Heroku, e implementação de alguns algoritmos de Machine Learning.

 ## 7.0 Next steps: